 27. Sometimes people with HOCD start to worry when they feel less anxious about their unwanted thoughts.
 This generally happens in response to one of two things happening – either they have somewhat habituated to these thoughts due to experiencing them so frequently, or they have become less anxious as a result of making significant improvement during therapy.
 In either case, they often then get anxious about not being anxious, and may start to obsess that their reduced anxiety is really just further evidence that they actually are gay.
 This is called a “backdoor spike” – just as they are getting relief, their HOCD finds a new avenue to torture them.
 The best response to a backdoor spike is to realize that it is just a new twist on the same old intrusive, unwanted thought, and to accept its existence without paying it any special attention.

 28. Many people with HOCD also experience other subtypes of OCD, especially other variants of Pure Obsessional OCD (“Pure O”).
 It is particularly common for people with HOCD to also struggle with a variant of Pure O known as Relationship OCD (ROCD).

 29. Still not sure if you have HOCD?
 You can click here to take our free online test for HOCD.

 30. Want to learn more about this misunderstood and under-recognized variant of OCD?
-You can click here to read our four-part series about HOCD.
+You can click here to read our four additional articles about HOCD.

 •Tom Corboy, MFT is the founder and executive director of the OCD Center of Los Angeles, a private, outpatient clinic specializing in Cognitive-Behavioral Therapy (CBT) for the treatment of Obsessive-Compulsive Disorder (OCD) and related anxiety based conditions.
 In addition to individual therapy, the center offers six weekly therapy groups, as well as online therapy, telephone therapy, and intensive outpatient treatment.
 To contact the OCD Center of Los Angeles, click here.